Manishearth/manishearth.github.io/source/drafts/zero3.md

 ## `databake`

 _A lot of the design here can also be found in the [design doc].
-While I did the bulk of the design for this crate, it was almost completely implemented by [Robert], who also worked on integrating it into ICU4X._
+While I did the bulk of the design for this crate, it was almost completely implemented by [Robert], who also worked on integrating it into ICU4X, and cleaned up the design in the process._

 Enter [`databake`] (née `crabbake`). `databake` is a crate that provides just this; the ability to serialize your types to `const` code that can then be used in `static`s allowing for truly zero-cost data loading, no deserialization necessary!